ebowman/api-first-hand/README.md

 "Managed by sbt" means that you don't have to control or change the code as you make your REST service.
 The security extractors and unmarshallers are available through manual generation and compilation, and supported if A) No security extractor or unmarshaller with the same name already exists; B) The developer issues the `playScalaSecurity` or `playScalaMarshallers` sbt command.

-### Build Status: Beta

-[Lightbend](https://www.lightbend.com/activator/template/api-first-hand) hosts an Activator template for API-First-Hand.
-Enable API-First-Hand with this template; the version in this repository is under active development.

 #### More About the Activator Template
+Enable API-First-Hand with the Activator Template, hosted by [Lightbend](https://www.lightbend.com/activator/template/api-first-hand).
 The template contains the following:
 - `tutorial` folder with HTML tutorial
 - `public/swagger` folder containing static files needed for the Swagger UI
 - `project` folder containing a pre-configured `plugins.sbt` file with a definition of all required resolvers and plugins